2026 MCAT Study Guide — Everything You Need to Prepare

 Studying more or for longer hours isn’t necessarily the best strategy.
 There’s a limit on how much can be memorized in a given period of time.
 To maximize effectiveness, focus on memorizing high-yield concepts—concepts that are most likely to have an impact on your MCAT score.

-There are only so many productive hours of studying during a day, and the reason for putting less focus on low-yield concepts is the forgetting curve.
+There are only so many productive hours of studying in a day, and the reason for placing less emphasis on low-yield concepts is the forgetting curve.

 the forgetting curve

 The forgetting curve reveals the reality of memory decay.
 No matter how hard you work to memorize MCAT facts, you will forget them over time.
-The forgetting curve is why students who spend over two months studying for the MCAT see diminishing returns and plateau with their score.
+The forgetting curve is why students who study for the MCAT for over two months see diminishing returns and a plateau in their scores.
 After a certain point, you will learn at a rate almost equal to the rate at which you forget information.

 Studying high-yield information is the best solution.
 Of course, how do you know what content is low-yield vs. high-yield?
 Speak to trusted mentors or peers who have been through the process before, and consider working with an MCAT tutor.